lisa-ann/homework/README.md

         + Inside
         + Gym
 6. You may use any front-end libraries you wish to complete the task.
 The Internet is your oyster!
 7. When you're finished, send a link to your GitHub repo (preferred) or a .zip archive to your point-of-contact.
+(Make sure you include your unminified code!)

 # Bonus Points
 You may choose to make two API calls to populate any or all parts of page.
 The data returned may not reflect the amounts in the business_overview.png image.
 Assume that the data from these calls is correct.